 My personal vision is that our art therapy studio influences and impacts all of our programs, students, staff, and faculty.
 I hope that it brings a creative life that propels us to continue to explore new ways of promoting social change, serving clients, and learning in creative, cutting-edge ways.

-Q: At the Adler School, you are known for your “Image of Ethics” assignment.
+Q: At the Adler University, you are known for your “Image of Ethics” assignment.
 Tell us about this.

 They can make whatever they want—masks, pictures, boxes, furniture, mobiles, aquariums, collages—and they write a paper describing the process they went through making the object, and the connections they make from the Image to Ethics that they want to remember as a practitioner.
 They then present their image to the class and talk about the connections.